What is Process Capability?

 - Using an alternative probability distribution, such as Weibull or lognormal distributions.

 My Supplier's Capability Is What?
-(PDF) Know what processes your suppliers are using, and make them prove those processes are capable and controlled.
+(Quality Progress) Know what processes your suppliers are using, and make them prove those processes are capable and controlled.